How I explain what I do in my new job; an introduction to MDM and PIM

 My parents recently asked me what I did, I started to talk about MDM, PIM, and Digital Consulting.
 The more I spoke the more I confused them!
 I attended a Mining Conference where it is clear most companies attending would really benefit well from an MDM and PIM solution, yet they didn’t know it.
 The more people who ask me what my company does, the more I realise I need to explain what MDM and PIM are, in easy terms, and for technical or non-technical people, this has led me to write this article.

-Having visited many of the offices in Europe, termed as ‘Cells’, I found each ‘Cell’ has its own specialist skills, people, and distinct personality, similar to a biological Cell.
+Having visited many of the teams in Europe, termed as ‘Cells’, I found each ‘Cell’ has its own specialist skills, people, and distinct personality, similar to a biological Cell.
 Yet, the company overall has very strong skills in MDM and PIM.
 I thought, by explaining these terms, might lead me to a better answer the next time I’m asked “What does your company do?”
 I suspect I will find myself sending a link to this article, saying “read this first, then let’s chat after”!

 I will cover what MDM and PIM are, how they influence our daily lives, and what people or companies can benefit from a solid MDM and PIM solution.
 Please note, whilst foryouandyourcustomers does amazing work across a range of eCommerce / Data / IT / Digital solutions, this article only covers an overview of MDM and PIM (using Stibo).